-The application for admission to campuses of the College contains a question regarding whether the applicant has been previously convicted of a felony or dismissed from an institution of higher education for disciplinary reasons.
+The application for admission to campuses of the College contains a question regarding whether the applicant has been previously convicted of a felony.
 It is the policy of the College that such a question be included in applications for college admissions, re-admission, full-time, online and/or part-time.